 When it’s time to give yourself a promotion from labourer to manager

 Many people find themselves driven to start their own business for the benefits of flexibility and uncapped income potential.
-Yet, there is a common misconception that business ownership means year-round gruelling hours; if your business isn’t succeeding, you simply need to work harder.
+Yet, there is a common misconception that business ownership means year-round grueling hours; if your business isn’t succeeding, you simply need to work harder.

 In truth, the end goal of entrepreneurship should be a business that operates successfully without you.
 We’ve discussed previously how to run a start-up or small business with a big business mindset.
 This week, we look at how your role should reflect the business’ progression over time.
 We’ve broken this process down into four key stages.